sdispater/orator/docs/orm.rst

     User.destroy(1, 2, 3)

-You can alsoe run a delete query on a set of models:
+You can also run a delete query on a set of models:

 .. code-block:: python